 Chuck Hine of Calumet Michigan built a magnificent wood drying shed on the western shores of Lake Superior.
-The tuck-pointing on his cedar wood drying shed/bunkhouse is as good and ever seen.
+The tuck-pointing on his cedar wood drying shed/bunkhouse is excellent.
 His mortar joints are clean, the wood is standing proud 1/2 inch and the overall random shapes add to the appeal.
-The open eaves allow for air flow.
+The open eaves allow for airflow.
 They could be easily filled in with snow blocking to make this into a tight, Tiny Cabin (192 sq. ft).
 The detail of the boards overlapping the cordwood shows the level of workmanship.

 The wood is stickered with 1″ by 1″ sticks to allow air to flow through, moisture to escape and prevent the wood from twisting.

 Incredibly valuable information for those who are planning to take the cordwood plunge.
 IF you are going to build using the cordwood method, why not learn to do it the best practices way?
 Many people have made terrible mistakes by now following time-tested methods.
 Learn to do it by watching and listening.
 Then build a practice wall.
 If you need more experience take a workshop OR build a small shed.

 The Cordwood Workshop DVD is the absolute best video available.
 Over an hour of specific instruction on everything from plumbing, electrical, framing, wood selection, drying, mortaring, tuckpointing, curing, maintenance, etc.

 Click on the picture if you are interested in ordering the most comprehensive cordwood DVD on the market.

 The 30 item menu details all the things you will learn by watching this state of the art video.